 In real-time, today’s artificial intelligence audits, records, and notifies your accounts payable teams of all things related to vendor invoices.

 AI assumes the back-office task of number crunching and acts as a second (and third) pair of eyes for accountants.
 By implementing AI into your payables processes, you can lower the cost of invoice reconciliation, avoid overpayments, reduce manual work, and have instant access to clean spend data.

-Modern businesses understand the importance of financial automation systems to support invoice organization and data storage, but in 2022, automation can go far beyond digitizing and organizing invoices.
+Modern businesses understand the importance of financial automation systems to support invoice organization and data storage, but today, automation can go far beyond digitizing and organizing invoices.

 Here are 4 Errors Your AP Team May Miss, That AI is Guaranteed to Catch:

 1. The accidental overcharge